kissmetrics/km-support/_posts/2015-10-19-quickstart-install-kissmetrics.md

 ###Step 3 - Insert the Tracking Code
 We've copied our JavaScript tracking code and now we need to edit our website's source code.
 To start, we'll first locate the <head> tag at the top:

-[insert Installing Kissmetrics' JavaScript Tracking Code 3.png]
+![Install Kissmetrics][3]
 Make some space for it and paste the tracking code:

-[insert Installing Kissmetrics' JavaScript Tracking Code 4.png]
+![Install Kissmetrics][4]
 That's all there is to it!
 After it is live on your server, Kissmetrics will automatically start sending you some events.
 ##What the Kissmetrics JavaScript Snippet Tracks Automatically
 Once you install the tracking code on your site, you will start to see your data within the hour.

-Some events and properties are automatically tracked and will start appearing when the data comes in:
+Some [events and properties](https://blog.kissmetrics.com/people-events-and-properties/) are automatically tracked and will start appearing when the data comes in:

 Event: Visited Site
 This event triggers when a person visits any page of your site that has the JavaScript tracking code.
 Along with this information, the properties Referrer, URL, and Returning are tracked.